broadinstitute/2024-06-24-python-novice-lesson/episodes/01-intro.md

 <img src="fig/are_you_still_there.png" width="400"/>
 </div>

-If you see `Connect`, you've been disconnected from a hosted runtime and you'll need to reconnect.
-Any work you did in the notebook is now stale and you'll need to `Runtime -> Run all` (Ctrl+F9).
+If you see `Connect` or `Reconnect`, you've been disconnected from a hosted runtime and you'll need to reconnect.
+Any work you did in the notebook is likely to be stale and you'll need to `Runtime -> Run all` (Ctrl+F9).

 :::::::::::::::::::::::::::::::::::::::::: spoiler

 ## Note on keyboard shortcuts for Mac

 In colab, Macs can use Ctrl+F9 OR ⌘+F9.
-In other Jupyter colab environments, Ctrl+F9 may not be an option for Mac.
+In other Jupyter notebook environments, Ctrl+F9 may not be an option for Mac.
 For the rest of this workshop, we'll use indicate Ctrl+\<keystroke\> for simplicity.
 Mac users should keep in mind that using Command (⌘) in lieu of Ctrl is an option.
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: spoiler